Wycers/Codelib/CS302/lab3/index.md

 Submit a job that takes more than 100 milliseconds to run（pleas paste your code?

-Sometimes simple loop will be optimized by compiler, I think timer is a good choice.
+Sometimes simple loop will be optimized by the compiler, I think the timer is a good choice.

 ```c
 #include <stdio.h>